MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 - [Client files and usage logging](./rms-client/client-admin-guide-files-and-logging.md)

 ### Step 7: Administer the protection service for your tenant account as needed
 As you begin to use the protection service, you might find PowerShell useful to help script or automate administrative changes.
+PowerShell might also be needed for some of the advanced configurations.

 For more information, see [Administering the Azure Rights Management service by using Windows PowerShell](./administer-powershell.md).

 ## Deployment roadmap for data protection only